HubSpot

 Start with lifecycle structure, core properties, and list logic.
 If those layers are unreliable, workflows and reporting will stay unreliable too.

 From there, review workflow purpose, scoring logic, attribution assumptions, and the integrations feeding data into HubSpot.
+That work often fits with HubSpot CRM and automation solutions.

 How HubSpot fits into intent-driven execution

 HubSpot is often the layer that receives account and contact context, triggers automation, supports handoff, and surfaces reporting.
 That means any weakness there limits how well intent and ABM programs can actually perform.
+The article on AI and intent data covers how cleaner context can make those workflows more usable.

 Summary